browserengineering/book/book/scheduling-and-threading.md

 ======================

-In order to separate rendering from other tasks and make it into a proper pipeline, let make it asynchronous.
+In order to separate rendering from other tasks and make it into a proper pipeline, let's make it asynchronous.
 Instead of updating rendering right away, the browser should set *dirty bits* indicating that a particular part of the pipeline needs updating.
 Then when the pipeline is run, it will run the parts indicated by the dirty bits.
 We'll also need some way of